When the system and the people

 Within two quarters, average ramp time dropped from 9.5 months to 4.2 months.
 First-year quota attainment rose from 38% to 71%.
 The company estimates the intervention recovered $3.8M in revenue that would have been lost to slow ramp.

-Revenue per rep increased 34% without adding headcount
+Revenue per rep increased 34% — same team, same tools

 The Problem

 A FinTech platform had grown from 15 to 48 reps in 18 months.
 Revenue grew, but revenue per rep declined 22%.
 The board was questioning sales efficiency.
+The CRM was well-configured.
+The enablement team was building content.
+But the two were completely disconnected: reps couldn't find the right content at the right deal stage, and the CRM offered no guidance on what to use when.
 Marketing blamed sales.
 Sales blamed product.
-Nobody was looking at the system.
+Nobody was looking at the gap.

 The Intervention

-Our Revenue Leak Diagnostic revealed three critical gaps: no structured competitive enablement (reps were freelancing against 4 key competitors), no content aligned to late-stage buyer objections, and a complete disconnect between what Marketing produced and what Sales actually used.
-We built and installed an enablement architecture that closed all three gaps.
+Our Revenue Leak Diagnostic revealed three critical disconnects: no structured competitive intelligence infrastructure (reps were freelancing against 4 key competitors with no system support), content unaligned to the deal stages the CRM tracked, and a complete disconnect between what Marketing produced and what Sales could actually find and use.
+We built the connective tissue — mapping content to deal stages, embedding competitive intelligence into the CRM workflow, and designing the handoffs between Marketing production and Sales execution.

 The Outcome